 My staff and I manage the SMART goals for the law department.
 It calls for a strategic level of thinking to support the GC, who is required to provide a much higher level of business advice to the company.

 The chief of staff connects the business to the law department and the law department to the business.

 What was your path to the legal chief of staff position?

 A friend made me aware of the role.
 I come from the ediscovery space.
 My goal was to become department head of ediscovery in-house.
 Attending the Cowen Cafe sessions, I began to hear about ediscovery professionals taking the skill set for project management, problem solving and consensus building, and applying them in the legal ops role.
 That role was growing in impact.
 I began to see really smart folks in the legal ops space wanting to have a larger mandate and a bigger footprint.

 I started thinking, what does my skill set look like in another setting?
 With CLOC (the Corporate Legal Operations Consortium) and legal ops, the need for functional-level networking is critical with these kinds of roles.
 The ediscovery space is similar, operations and legal ops is a very community-oriented organization.
 I’ve been able to call folks at competitors and vendors and ask, “What do you think about this, is this a crazy idea?”
 It’s a very collaborative environment, and that will be true for the chief of staff, too.

 What are the most important competencies for those who have an eye on becoming a legal chief of staff?

-Communication skills, emotional intelligence – and that means a bunch of different things to different people – the ability to gain the trust of the company leadership.
+Communication skills, emotional intelligence, the ability to gain the trust of the company leadership.
 You really need to be able to connect with people.

 You’ve also talked about the importance of legal expertise, financial acumen, and technology savvy.
 Do you have to be an expert in all three to be successful?